github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-rubygems-registry.md

 {% data reusables.package_registry.required-scopes %}

-You can authenticate to {% data variables.product.prodname_registry %} with RubyGems by:
+To publish and install gems, you can configure RubyGems or Bundler to authenticate to {% data variables.product.prodname_registry %} using your personal access token.
-* editing the  *~/.gem/credentials* file for publishing gems
-* adding a source using `gem sources --add` for installing gems using `gem install`
-* using Bundler for installing gems from an application Gemfile

-#### Publishing Gems

 To publish new gems, you need to authenticate to {% data variables.product.prodname_registry %} with RubyGems by editing your *~/.gem/credentials* file to include your {% data variables.product.pat_v1 %}.
 Create a new *~/.gem/credentials* file if this file doesn't exist.